Learn more about WordPress core software security in this free white paper. You can also download it in PDF format.

 The Default Theme

 WordPress requires a theme to be enabled to render content visible on the front end.
-The default theme which ships with core WordPress (currently "Twenty Twenty-Two") has been rigorously reviewed and tested for security reasons by both the team of theme developers and the core development team.
+The default theme which ships with core WordPress (currently "Twenty Twenty-Three") has been rigorously reviewed and tested for security reasons by both the team of theme developers and the core development team.

 The default theme can serve as a starting point for custom theme development, and site developers can create a child theme, which includes some customisation, but falls back on the default theme for most functionality and security.
 The default theme can be easily removed by an administrator if not needed.